 Follow the Customer Order to Quality

-ISO 9001 has six mandatory procedures which you must document.
-Beyond those, you get to decide what other documents you need for effective planning, operation and control of your processes.
-You get to decide.
-But how?
+Beyond a couple of requirements, ISO 9001 lets you decide what documents you need for effective planning, operation and control of your QMS and processes.
+How do you decide?

-The focus of ISO 9001:2000 is on satisfying the customer.
+The focus of the ISO quality management standard is on satisfying the customer.
 For most successful businesses, this is the focus regardless of their position on ISO9001.
 When a customer has a satisfying customer experience, they will come back, and maybe even recommend you to someone else.
 The whole customer experience is important.
 It is not only the product they receive but also the service you provide.

 We’ll follow a customer order from start to finish to reveal all the processes that impact on the quality of your product and customer service.
 On the way we’ll see how all those processes fit together, which gives you a process map almost for free.